Few men in history have shared as much of their lives as openly and as freely as former heavyweight champion Mike Tyson.

 It's been an incredible life, from the top to the bottom to the top to somewhere in between, filled with enough twists and turns to fill a cheap dime store novel.

-He's been probed, poked and prodded for more than 25 years, yet his new series, "Being: Mike Tyson," provides some unique insight into the man as he tries to build a life post-boxing.
+He's been probed, poked and prodded for more than 25 years, yet the new Fox Sports series, "Being: Mike Tyson," provides some unique insight into the man as he tries to build a life post-boxing.

 Tyson grew up a street thug in the New York borough of Brooklyn, and may have stayed there had it not been for incredible punching power.
 He went on to become not only the youngest heavyweight champion in history, but one of the most recognizable figures on Earth.